 Our Board of Directors is divided into three classes.
-The members of each class serve staggered, three-year terms (other than with respect to the initial terms of the Class II directors following our initial public offering (the "IPO"), which are two years).
+The members of each class serve staggered, three-year terms.
 Upon the expiration of the term of a class of directors, directors in that class will be elected for three-year terms at the annual meeting of stockholders in the year in which their term expires.
 Under the Company's bylaws and certificate of incorporation, the Board of Directors can change the number of directors comprising the entire Board of Directors so long as the number is not more than 15.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of our directors.
 The Board of Directors currently consists of ten director positions, nine of which are filled and one of which is vacant.

-All of the nominees for Class II directors are members of the current Board of Directors.
+All of the nominees for Class III directors are members of the current Board of Directors.
 If any nominee for election to the Board of Directors should be unable to accept nomination or election as a director, which is not expected, your proxy may be voted for a substitute or substitutes designated by the Board of Directors or the number of directors constituting the Board of Directors may be reduced in accordance with the Company's certificate of incorporation and bylaws.